alexbanados/ADS-B-Philippine-Attacks/README.md

-# SSL08-ADSB
+# ADS-B-Philippine-Attacks

-SSL08-ADSB is an ADS-B flight-trajectory project for preprocessing route data, generating attack and poison datasets, training/evaluating Keras models, and running the beta-testing GUI.
+ADS-B-Philippine-Attacks is an ADS-B flight-trajectory project for preprocessing route data, generating attack and poison datasets, training/evaluating Keras models, and running the beta-testing GUI.

 ## How To Use: GUI